Regina Saphier: Coursera “re-Members” in Larger Numbers?

 Here is an example of a huge system being passive: if you want to see that a human is trying to use a service and not an online robot, you use CAPTCHA.
 This is passive micro identification on a large scale.
 However, you can make that ID system intelligent and useful by upgrading it to reCAPTCHA, and humans will not only be identified, but those very minds will review the spelling of scanned books online.
 This is an active micro ID and review service on a large scale.
 Brilliant concept (even if it could be better in practice according to a comment that I received)!

 Now this is the difference I am looking for in the MOOC arena: thousands of people are watching Coursera videos in a passive way and are recorded as people who did not complete the course… But: what if those people who did learn by “just” watching somehow could show up in the statistics (you have that data)… plus, their profiles could indicate how many of the course videos those people completed (audited).
 For example, if you own a TED profile, you know that when you are logged in, the system does register it when you watched a TED video.
 You can also indicate on the TED surface if you particularly like a talk.
 This could be incorporated into the Coursera environment too.
 I would like to favorite videos on Coursera, and I want my profile to show how many videos I completed (audited) in a particular course.
 This would be an indication of my interest and of the time allocated to the courses that I listed.
 It would also compensate for a temporary lack of intrinsic motivation.
 Don’t just indicate the progress of the entire course in general, indicate my progress to me on the course dashboard, so that I could compare my progress in all courses compared to each other.
 This is in a way gamified user experience to strengthen and sustain learning motivation.

 How could Coursera Members become Coursera “re-Members” in larger numbers?
 If millions of unknown humans are able to ensure the quality of scanned documents, surely there is a way to meaningfully measure the actual, major or minor learning (depending on the course structure and the intellectual abilities of the observer) by watching videos and to stop the monopoly of standardized, formal and rigid testing.
 If Coursera wishes to remain the leader in the MOOC field, this is one major question to explore and answer.
+Acknowledge micro-learning.